Frost (rapper)

-Early life
+Early life, family and education

-Molina was born and raised by his Grandma Lola Molina in Windsor California & later moved with his mom to Los Angeles, California, and occasionally lived with his family in military bases in Guam and Germany.
+Molina was born and in Windsor, California but raised in Germany and East Los Angeles.

+Because his father was in the military he grew up on bases in Guam and Germany.
 He is of Mexican descent.

+Career

 He began his music career in 1982 as Kid Frost as a tribute to his rival Ice-T, whom he often battled in the music industry.
 In an interview Frost stated that his first actual DJ was in fact Dr. Dre and DJ Yella.
 He soon became a breakdancer for Uncle Jamms Army.

-Career

 In the mid-1980s, Frost released several pre-gangsta 12" singles on Los Angeles-based labels Electrobeat and Baja.
 In the late 1980s, Kid Frost moved to Virgin Records.
 His biggest hit, "La Raza", from his debut album Hispanic Causing Panic (1990), combined East L.A. elements and became an "East L.A. anthem."
 Hispanic Causing Panic is credited as the first Chicano rap album, and brought attention to Latin rappers on the West Coast.

-Frost also established a Latin rap supergroup called Latin Alliance, which released their only album, Latin Alliance, in 1991.
+Frost also established the Latin rap supergroup Latin Alliance, which released their only album, Latin Alliance, in 1991.
 His second album, East Side Story was released in 1992.

 In 1995, Frost dropped the "Kid" from his nickname and signed with Ruthless Records, Eazy-E's label (distributed by Relativity).
 Smile Now, Die Later was released that year.
 Above The Law were featured as guest rappers, alongside A.L.T., O.G.Enius and Kokane.
 Rick James also appeared on Frost's version of "Mary Jane".
 His second album for Ruthless, When Hell.A.Freezes Over, was released in 1997.
 Ice-T, Scoop, O.G.Enius and Domino also appeared as guest rappers.
 In 1998, Frost collaborated with South Park Mexican in "El Jugador" music video along with Low-G released by Dope House Records in the Power Moves: The Table album.
 Frost was also featured in the songs: Cali-Tex Connect, and West Coast, Gulf Coast, East Coast also from the Power Moves: The Table album.

-In 1999, Frost moved to a small independent label called Celeb Entertainment Inc. His first album for Celeb Entertainment titled This Was Then This Is Now Vol. I was released in 1999.
+In 1999, Frost moved to a small independent label, Celeb Entertainment Inc. His first album for Celeb Entertainment This Was Then This Is Now Vol. I was released in 1999.
 Kurupt, King T, Baby Bash, Jay Tee, Jayo Felony, Xzibit, B-Legit and Cameo were featured on the CD.
 That Was Then This Is Now Vol. II was released in 2000.
 Frank V., Clika One, Jay Tee, Baby Bash and other guest rappers were also featured on the CD.